-(1) Assumes a NextSeed offering of \$200,000.
-If the final offering size is less than \$200,000, the total payments are expected to be paid sooner.
+(1) Assumes a NextSeed offering of \$1,000,000.
+If the final offering size is less than \$1,000,000, the total payments may be paid sooner.

 VI.
 RISK FACTORS

 A crowdfunding investment involves risk.
 An investor should not invest any funds in this Offering unless he or she can afford to lose his or her entire investment.
 In making an investment decision, investors must rely on their own examination of the Issuer and the terms of the Offering, including the merits and risks involved.
 This list of potential risks is not intended to be inclusive.